-ART 265 Fiber Studies & Printmaking
+ART 265 Fiber Studies & Printmaking 2-F

 Extensive investigation of fiber through the process of papermaking by hand.
-Traditional Eastern and Western methods of papermaking are explored with a focus on building sustainable ecologically art practice, responsible harvesting of natural fiber, and reuse of a wide variety of recyclable materials.
-The development of sculptural and functional work supplemented is through demonstrations, studio research, and lectures surveying historical and contemporary work in fiber.
+Traditional Eastern and Western methods of papermaking are explored with a focus on building ecologically sustainable art practice, responsible harvesting of natural fiber, and reuse of a wide variety of recyclable materials. development of sculptural and functional work is supplemented through demonstrations, studio research, and lectures surveying historical and contemporary work in fiber.
 Fulfills General Education Art & Music requirement.
 This course has a lab fee.

-ART 266 Sculptural and Moveable Book
+ART 266 Sculptural and Moveable Book 2-WSP